AnselmoGPP/Vulkan_samples/README.md

 ## Adding a new project

-  1. Copy some project from /project and paste it there
+  1. Copy some project from _/project_ and paste it there
   2. Include it in /project/CMakeLists.txt
   3. Modify project name in copiedProject/CMakeLists.txt
+  4. Modify in-code shaders paths, if required

 ## Links